Škoda 27Tr Solaris

-Škoda 27Tr Solaris is a low-entry trolleybus model produced from 2010 by Czech trolleybus manufacturer Škoda Electric (subsidiary of Škoda Transportation), supplying electrical equipment, in cooperation with the Polish company Solaris, manufacturing the trolleybus body.
-Installation and assembly of the trolleybus is carried out at Škoda's plant in Plzeň, Czech Republic.
+Škoda 27Tr Solaris is a low-entry trolleybus model produced from 2010 by Czech manufacturer Škoda Electric (subsidiary of Škoda Transportation), supplying electrical equipment, in cooperation with the Polish company Solaris, manufacturing the trolleybus.
+Electric motor installation is carried out at Škoda's plant in Plzeň, Czech Republic.

-A similar type of trolleybus with the same chassis is the Solaris Trollino 18 model.
+A similar / same type of trolleybus with the same chassis is the Solaris Trollino 18 model.

 History

 The prototype of the 27Tr trolleybus, which was manufactured in 2009, was delivered to Dopravní podnik Ostrava in 2010 together with two twelve-meter Škoda 26Tr cars.
 Prototype 27Tr went on its first test runs in Plzeň around Christmas 2009, in Ostrava on February 4, 2010 and was first sent into test operation with passengers on February 11, 2010.
 As a type, the 27Tr car was approved by the Railway Authority in the first quarter of 2010.